 Big family trips might be on hold for now, but nothing’s stopping you from planning a vacation that can bring you all closer together.
 Use these questions to help you create a memorable getaway without breaking the bank

 ONE FATHER PUTS IT THIS WAY: “My two favorite things are being with my kids and grandkids and traveling.
 So, I’m always looking for chances to do both at the same time, and I’ve found that some of the most fulfilling moments of my life have been on those family trips.”

-These days, vacation time is becoming even more important to maintaining close family ties.
+Vacation time can be an important way to maintain close family ties.
 Grown children move away for work, kids get locked into busy schedules, grandparents develop active lives in retirement, and suddenly, it’s all too easy to feel you’re losing touch.
-That’s why more and more families choose to make special occasions out of their moments together—by organizing vacations that allow them to reconnect as a family.

 Where are we going and what will we do?

 “Be sure your plans are appropriate for everyone who’s coming along,” advises Kyle McCarthy, editor of Family Travel Forum (myfamilytravels.com).
 As you work with your family to outline your trip, respect everyone’s needs and tastes, and in cases where there are differing opinions, try to reach compromises.
 Consider coming up with several trip options.
 Then solicit input from everyone coming along—including the kids, she suggests.

 Options like all-inclusive resorts offer a variety of activities and dining choices—and often child care—at a fixed price.
 If you prefer a less structured vacation, look for ways to incorporate activities for all ages.
 Ask friends for suggestions or consult a travel advisor who specializes in multigenerational family vacations.